Raja Ampat Dive Cruise

-Find our Raja Ampat itineraries below.
-Please note, each Cruise is different and the detailed day-day itinerary and sites will be tailored to suit guests’ preferences as well as to weather and ocean conditions.
-If you would like to visit a certain Land or Sea site, please let us know beforehand.
-Moreover, the Cruise Director onboard will work with you to design a suitable day-day plan.
+Please note, this is a sample itinerary.
+Each Cruise is different and the detailed day-day itinerary and sites will be tailored to suit guests’ preferences well as to weather and ocean conditions.
+Private Charters are more flexible in the itinerary compared to scheduled Cruises.
+Your Cruise Director will work with you on the detailed day/day planning once onboard.

 Day 1: Arrival in Sorong